Restart All PostgreSQL Sequences with ALTER SEQUENCE

 Restarting All PostgreSQL Sequences with SQL Script

 Database administrators often face challenges with PostgreSQL sequences, especially after data has been deleted or when tables have been re-imported.
-Sequences drive the generation of auto-incrementing values (like primary keys using SERIAL
+Sequences drive the generation of auto-incrementing values (like primary keys using SERIAL or BIGSERIAL), and sometimes they need to be reset or restarted.

 This guide covers a simple SQL script that restarts all PostgreSQL sequences across your database, making it easier to bring sequences back in sync with your table data.